Turkish people: North America

-In the 2000 United States Census 117,575 Americans voluntarily declared their ethnicity as Turkish.
+In the 2000 United States census 117,575 Americans voluntarily declared their ethnicity as Turkish.
 However, the actual number of Turkish Americans is considerably larger with most choosing not to declare their ethnicity.
 Thus, Turkish Americans have been considered to be a "hard to count" community.
 In 1996 Professor John J. Grabowski had estimated the number of Turks to be 500,000.
 By 2009, official institutions placed the number between 850,000 and 900,000; however, Turkish non-governmental organizations in the USA had claimed at least 3 million Turks in the USA.
 More recently, in 2012, the US Commerce Secretary, John Bryson, stated that the Turkish American community was over 1,000,000.
 Meanwhile, in 2021, Senator Brian Feldman said that there was "over 2 million Turkish Americans".
 The largest concentration of Turkish Americans are in New York City, and Rochester, New York; Washington, D.C.; and Detroit, Michigan.
-In addition, the Turks of South Carolina, are an Anglicized and isolated community identifying as Turkish in Sumter County were they have lived for over 200 years.
+In addition, the Turks of South Carolina, are an Anglicized and isolated community identifying as Turkish in Sumter County, where they have lived for over 200 years.

-Regarding the Turkish Canadian community, Statistics Canada reports that 63,955 Canadians in the 2016 census listed "Turk" as an ethnic origin, including those who listed more than one origin.
+Regarding the Turkish Canadian community, Statistics Canada reports that 63,955 Canadians in the 2016 census listed Turk as an ethnic origin, including those who listed more than one origin.
 However, the Canadian Ambassador to Turkey, Chris Cooter, said that there was over 100,000 Turkish Canadians in 2018.
 The majority live in Ontario, mostly in Toronto, and there is also a sizable Turkish community in Montreal, Quebec.